Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 * Lazar Cristian-Stefan:
   * Responsible for Tic-Tac-Toe AI Implementation (Monte-Carlo algorithm, data structures etc.);
-  * Basically having a lot of "backend" work;
+  * Having a lot of "backend" work;
-  * Fixer of memory leaks and debugging;
+  * Fixer of memory leaks and bugs;
 &nbsp;
 * Munteanu Eugen:
   * Responsible for ```STDOUT``` (showing the board, printing correspondent messages etc.);
-  * Basically having a lot of "frontend" work;
+  * Having a lot of "frontend" work;
   * Game tester with multiple cases and bugs of having to improve the algorithm;
 &nbsp;
 * Both: